My parents decided to get fit in their 50s by watching YouTube videos and making homemade salads… and it actually worked

 However, my parents aren’t entirely boycotting their prescriptions or appointments.
 The plan was recommended by their doctor and they still do maintenance treatment.
 But this time, they’ll put in more of their own effort.
 Here’s how they did it:

 First came the research.
-My dad looked for recipes on YouTube that will work out for them, and to their surprise, it did actually work.
-To kickstart their fitness journey, my parents started with a three-day egg diet.
-They followed a YouTube video by Bright Side that guarantees belly fat loss.
+My dad looked for recipes on YouTube that will work for them and to their surprise, it actually did.
+To kickstart their fitness journey, my parents started with a three-day egg diet, following a video by Bright Side.
 The video starts with facts you need to know and a specific menu for each day.

 Along with this, they had morning walking exercises.
 They had to walk a mile or take at least 10,000 steps.
-An indoors alternative was an aerobics exercise.
+An indoor alternative was aerobics exercise.
 Afterwards, the three-day diet took effect.
 Hunger spikes at first, but soon they got used to it and felt lighter.
-Their mind and breathing was clearer.
+Their mind and breathing were clearer.
 Meanwhile, the exercise made them more alert and active.

 After the three-day diet, they still maintained a healthy meal plan.
 Of course, no junk food, soda, fast food, and the like.
 It consisted of green recipes such as chicken cucumber avocado salad, chickpea and tuna salad, hard boiled egg and avocado salad, boiled banana, and quinoa salad.
-It was a strictly no-rice diet.
 However, they permit themselves cheat days at least twice a month.